Asad-U-Khan/PHONE_BOOK_CALL_LOG_SYSTEM/README.txt

 # PHONE_BOOK_CALL_LOG_SYSTEM

-This is basically a phone book and call log system which uses the concept of Data Strcutures.
+This is basically a phone book and call log system which uses the concept of Data Structures.
 Project is built on cpp.

 Data Structures uses: